-When we came out in 1880 and began publishing the truths, the Lord was giving us. we found the movement was general. got letters from here and there saying, we thank the Lord that he has a people that dare publish the whole truth.
-They would say that there is a half a dozen, or ten or twelve, as the case might be, who are standing outside of all sects and taking the Bible for our guide.
-They had gotten ahold of the Trumpet someway, even before they were subscribers, and it was publishing the Sometimes there were some of them that had been out longer. than we had.
+When we came out in 1880 and began publishing the truths the Lord was giving us, we found the movement was general.
+We got letters from here and there saying, "we thank the Lord that he has a people that dare publish the whole They would say that there is a half a dozen, or ten or twelve, as the case might be, who are standing outside of all sects and taking the Bible for their guide.
+They had gotten hold of the Trumpet someway, even before they were subscribers, and it was publishing the truth.
+Sometimes there were some of them that had been out longer than we had.
 There were some in the east, some in the west, and some in the south.
-Brother Jeremiah Cole got the light about the same time we did, so we saw God didintend that any one should be axalted as the head of this Refermation as had been the case in other "This thing was not done in a corner, but the movement, spontaneous, and simultaneous, and Christ the headstone.
-We are extoling as we came out of Babylon, bringing the headstone crying, " Grace, grafe, unto it."
-This is aw it should be for Christ is the had of all things to the body which is his church.
+Brother Jeremiah Cole got the light about the same time we did, so we saw God did not intend that anyone should be exalted as the head of this Reformation as had been the case in other reforms.
+This thing was not done in a corner, but the movement, spontaneous and simultaneous, and Christ the headstone.
+We are extolling as we came out of Babylon, bringing the headstone crying, "Grace, grace, unto it."
+This is as it should be for Christ is the head of all things to the body, which is his church.

-Brother Warner was a very humble man, and one who exemplified the life of Christ more perfectly than any person that I ever knew.
-He had so much patience and sympathy for the erring and those who were weak and vaselating, helping them unto their feet time and again, and speaking encouraging words to those unit trial.
+Bro.
+Warner was a very humble man and one who exemplified the life of Christ more perfectly than any person that I ever knew.
+He had so much patience and sympathy for the erring and those who were weak and vacillating, helping them unto their feet time and again and speaking encouraging words to those under trial.
 It seemed the church needed him so much.
-His place has really never been filled.
-In that line, by any one person.
+His place has really never been filled in that line, by any one person.
 He lived very close to the Lord.
-He started the day with an early morning walk, and some where on his walk he would find a place to pray.
-He would start aut about four o'clock if the weather would permit and return about five- thirty or six, in time for breakfast, strengthed and fefreshed soul and body for the day's foil, for he always worked hard.
+He started the day with an early morning walk, and somewhere on his walk he would find a place to pray.
+He would start out about four o'clock if the weather would permit and return about five-thirty or six, in time for breakfast, strengthened and refreshed soul and body for the day's toil, for he always worked hard.